protocol/launchpad/content/en/curriculum/filecoin/introduction/index.md

 # Filecoin

 Filecoin is an independent organization that was founded by, and now collaborates with Protocol Labs and the PLN, and is the token behind decentralized storage.
-Filecoin uses IPFS, libp2p, IPLD, and many other technologies to create protocols, tools, and services to help radically improve the and drive breakthroughs in computing.
+Filecoin uses IPFS, libp2p, IPLD, and many other technologies to create protocols, tools, and services to help radically improve and drive breakthroughs in computing.

 #### IPFS & Filecoin: The building blocks of an open, decentralized web | Ally Haire